micha-p/gumsolver/README.md

 Comments start with a hash-sign and last until end of line.
 It is possible to submit special directives following an exclamation mark.
 Usuanlly, the first letter is distinctive

-	!DUMP 	   Show content of network
-	!PRINT	   Send the rest of the line to standard output !ABSOLUTE  Switch to display absolute uncertainties (default) !RELATIVE  Switch to display relative uncertainties
+	!ABSOLUTE  Switch to display absolute uncertainties (default) !RELATIVE  Switch to display relative uncertainties
+	!INCLUDE   Literal inclusion of the specified file (TODO) !PRINT	   Send the rest of the line to standard output !DUMP 	   Show content of network
 	!CLONE     Clones given name from constraint with one segment less.
-Prototype-based inheritance (TODO) !INCLUDE   Literal inclusion of the specified file (TODO) !TRACE 	   Trigger tracing on/ off (TODO)
+Prototype-based inheritance (TODO) !TRACE 	   Trigger tracing on/ off (TODO)
+    	!SAVE      Save onto stack (TODO)
+    	!LOAD      Load from stack (TODO)
-    	!SKIP      Skip lines until next directive (TODO) !QUIT	   Stop processing regardless of any following content
+	!QUIT	   Stop processing regardless of any following content

 ## Present Limitations